jacksonSingleton/ims_takehome/README.md

 # Getting Started

-Clone the project and install dependencies using `yarn install`
+Clone the project and install dependencies using `yarn`

 Once the project is installed, it can be run via `yarn start`
 ## Available Scripts